St Kilda Penguins – Best Viewing Tips, Pier Access & Travel Guide (2025)

 The new pier and the view to the marina and Melbourne skyline.

-New pictures and information by my friend Rik from December 2024.
+New pictures and information by my friend Rik from December 2024 and January 2025.
+Check out the attached new information board 2025 about St. Kilda Pier and Marina.

 A blue penguin hiding under rocks full of penguin poo